 1. You haven't provided the required

-schedule for the recirculation ballot.
-All the package says
+for the recirculation ballot.
+All the package says is the

-is the recirculation must complete one week before RevCom
+recirculation must complete one week before RevCom meets.
+How

-ballot will have been opened by the RevCom submittal deadline as their
+been opened by the RevCom submittal deadline as their conventions

-have provided a complete comment report, nice to point at but not what
+provided a complete comment report, nice to point at but not what is

-is requested.
-It isn't my job to filter through the comments to
+requested.
+It isn't my job to filter through the comments to see

-see which ones are linked to negative ballots.
-I expect a
+which ones are linked to negative ballots.
+I expect a separate

-info to distract EC members.
-Actually the only critical
+distract EC members.
+Actually the only critical information in the

-I find inclusion of the WG/LB ballot stuff in the
+inclusion of the WG/LB ballot stuff in the procedure 10 presentation

 b.
 Slide 9 -- I don't